MewsSystems/tech-platform-engineering-interview-task/README.md

 Your task is to find which requests regressed and also the approximate time of it with a 5 minute tolerance.
 Write some code that reads in `logs.txt` and outputs the name of the endpoints that regressed and the time when it approximately happened.
 Use any programming language you feel comfortable with.

-Please also include:
+Also include:
 * Instructions on how execute your application.
 Bear in mind it may not be a technology we are familiar with.
-* Any comments to explain your thinking.
+* Explain your thinking, either in the readme or in comments.
+This is really important so the reviewers clearly understand your approach and the decisions you made.
 * Focus on making your code readable.
 It's more difficult to assess a task like this if it's hard to understand what the code is doing.

 # Github usernames